Dre Campbell Farm

 Growing Conditions

-Farmers in warm climates are advised to exercise caution and grow these plants in partial shade so as not to put them under stress.
+Farmers in warm climates are advised to exercise caution and grow these plants in partial shade to prevent stress.

 When under stress, cruciferous plants tend to bolt as a means of survival.
 This is to escape hot weather or other stressful conditions.

 Bolting in agriculture is when plants begin to flower right before harvest to produce seeds.
-Normally, when plants start to bolt, the leaves become bitter-tasting, making them inedible.
+Typically, when plants start to bolt, their leaves become bitter-tasting, rendering them inedible.

 Health Benefits of Cruciferous Vegetables

-These veggies are also known to be anti-inflammatory and can help reduce the risk of certain cancers.
-Plus, they are high in dietary fiber, which helps reduce cholesterol levels, regulate blood sugar levels, and promote digestive health.
+These vegetables are also known to be anti-inflammatory and may help reduce the risk of certain types of cancer.

-Below is a list of more benefits of eating these vegetables.
+Below is a list of additional benefits of eating these vegetables.

-More research is being done to find other health benefits from eating cruciferous vegetables.
+Research is ongoing to uncover additional health benefits associated with cruciferous vegetables.
 More research is also needed to solidify the current health benefits.

 Crucifers aren’t the cure for anything, but they are a start to a healthy lifestyle.